Chickens are among the most popular birds people like to raise on land.

 Another name for a Guineafowl is Numididae, and it belongs to the same family as quail, pheasants, peacocks, turkeys, and chickens.
 Guineafowl is mainly seen in Africa and can be domesticated like chickens.

-A fun fact about this bird is its ability to go a long time without water.
+This bird is ability to go a long time without water is a fun fact.
 The Guineafowl practically eats anything; plants and animals are delicacies for this bird.
 This feature makes the Helmet Guineafowl an excellent household pest controller.

 Besides humans eating its meat, the Guineafowl has other potential predators, including snakes, leopards, and other big cats.
 This bird is an easy target, as they don’t have the means to defend themselves.